DataDog/integrations-extras/zenduty/README.md

 ### Events

-Triggered, acknowledged and resolved events are displayed in Zenduty's dashboard
+Triggered, acknowledged, and resolved events are displayed in Zenduty's dashboard

 ### Service Checks